phunware/maas-alerts-android-sdk/README.md

 Prerequisites
 -------------

-The MaaS Alerts SDK requires the latest `MaaS Core SDK` and Google Play Services.
+The MaaS Alerts SDK requires the latest `MaaS Core SDK` and Google Play services version 3.1 or higher.
 Be sure to install the module in the `Application` `onCreate` method before registering keys.
 For example:
 ``` Java
 @Override